-This is a basic r file access error.
+This is a basic r file access error, when you are trying to open data files and R can’t find the file.
 The part of the error message “error in file(file, “rt”)” indicates the failure is with the low level function used to open a specific excel file or r code file at a location.
-R is trying to open a data file and can’t find a file to open at the folder location that you specified.
+R is trying to open a data file and can’t find a file to open at the folder location that you specified or with the correct extension (a common csv file error.
 Which explains the “cannot open the connection” portion of the error message.

 Fixing the Bug

 - This is most likely an issue with how you’re referring to your current working directory.
-Use the setwd() function to clarify where you expect the working directory to be fore that procedure.
+Use the getwd() function to assess what the R program views as the current working directory.
 You could be dealing with an old default setting in your local environment.
-Specify the exact file name directly in your R code once you have set the working directory properly.
+If the working directory isn’t what you expected, you have two options.
+To fix it for the current session, use the setwd() command.
+Alternatively, you can specify the exact file name directly in your R code once you have set the working directory properly.

 - It is possible you are having issues with relative R file references to directories above and below the current working directory.
 Remember to use “../” for files in the parent directory.

 - You could also be having issues with data file suffixes.
 Inspect your exact file text handles using Windows.